 - Western and Arctic Alaska including Dillingham and Vicinity, Bethel, Nome and Vicinity, and The Arctic

 Perhaps Don Pitcher’s love of travel came about because he moved so much as a child; by age 15 he had lived in six states and two dozen East Coast and Midwestern towns.
 Don’s family hails from Maine, but he was born in Atlanta, making him a southerner with New England blood.
-He moved west for college, receiving a master’s degree from the University of California, Berkeley, where his thesis examined wildfires in high elevation forests of Sequoia National Park.
-When his first (and only) scientific paper was published, he appeared headed into the world of ecological research.
+He moved west for college, receiving a master’s degree from the University of California, Berkeley, where his thesis examined wildfires in the high elevation forests of Sequoia National Park.
+When his first (and only) scientific paper was published, he appeared to be headed into the world of ecological research.

 Don then landed what seemed like the coolest job on the planet shortly after grad school: being flown around Alaska’s massive Wrangell-St. Elias National Park in a helicopter while conducting fire research.
 Wild places continued to beckon, and over the next 15 years Don built backcountry trails, worked as a wilderness ranger, mapped grizzly bear habitats, and operated salmon weirs—anything to avoid an office job.
 After that first season in Alaska, he spent three months in the South Pacific, and quickly found himself addicted to travel.
 His explorations eventually took him to 35 countries and all 50 states.